kvnkm/TapeWord-Dictionary/readme.md

 There should now be a new directory `dist/` in the root directory, with the minified JavaScript files ready to be used for installation in the browser.

-- Please note- the recommended method of installing the extension for production is **directly** through the [Firefox](https://addons.mozilla.org/en-US/firefox/addon/tapeword-dictionary/) & Chrome (link TBA) marketplaces
+- Please note- the recommended method of installing the extension for production is **directly** through the [Firefox](https://addons.mozilla.org/en-US/firefox/addon/tapeword-dictionary/) & [Chrome](https://chrome.google.com/webstore/detail/tapeword-dictionary/hoodoonhemlcklmfgnfmajhnafdppmeg) marketplaces

 ## Usage